-St. Joseph, Groom of B. Mary, Patron of the Univeral Church
+St. Joseph, Spouse of the Blessed Virgin Mary, Patron of the Universal Church

 The Just Man

 In his Gospel, Matthew describes St Joseph as "just".
 Mary’s future husband, faced with the inexplicable pregnancy of his fiancé, does not consider his wounded pride or dignity.
 Instead, his first thought is to save her from popular animosity or, worse still, from the stoning to which she risks being condemned.
 He does not want to repudiate her publicly but intends divorcing her informally and in secret.
 It’s precisely at that moment of understandable anguish and suffering that the love of God comes, in the shape of an Angel, to encourage him.
 The Angel inspires Joseph to make the right choice, which is always to overcome fear.
 These are the words of the Angel: "Joseph, son of David, do not be afraid to take Mary home as your wife, because she has conceived what is in her by the Holy Spirit.
 She will give birth to a son and you must name Him Jesus".